-Avery MPI 1003SC film has to be applied in the best possible manner to ensure that the product will perform as designed.
-Successful application results in adequate bond between adhesive and substrate.
-It is also extremely important to ensure the product has been printed and converted correctly before and application takes place.
-Please refer to Instructional bulletin 4.14 for correct processing instructions.
+Avery 900 MPI 1003SC film has to be applied in the best possible manner to ensure that the product will perform as designed.
+Successful application results in an adequate bond between adhesive and substrate.

 Surface Preparation

 The surface to which the vinyl is to be applied must be thoroughly cleaned.